JonahGroendal/acme-easy/README.md

 setStore({ jwk: ac.exportJwk(), order });
 console.log(`set a DNS record with host: ${recordName} and TXT: ${recordText}`);

-/* Close the app and set the DNS record to complete the challenge */
+/* Close the app, set the DNS record and wait ~10 minutes */

 /* Then reopen the app */